IBM-Cloud/cloudmailer/README.md

 ## Send emails

+To send an email, invoke the action and pass in the JSON object with the email properties.
+Use [email.sample.json](email.sample.json) and copy it over to a new file, e.g., [email.blog.json](email.blog.json).
+Edit it to your needs like shown.
+The email can include plain text in the **text** property, an HTML version in the **html** property or both.

 ### Send emails using the CLI

-To send an email, invoke the action and pass in the JSON object with the email properties.
-Use [email.sample.json](email.sample.json) and copy it over to a new file, e.g., **email.json**.
-Edit it to your needs.
-Thereafter, send the email by [invoking the action](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_invoke):
+Once you or your app have composed an email object, send the email by [invoking the action](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_invoke) using the IBM Cloud CLI:

 ```sh
 ibmcloud fn action invoke cloudmailer/sendEmail -r  -P email.json